Quantum quenches in a pseudo-Hermitian Chern insulator: Conclusions

 \section{Conclusions}

 In summary, we have investigated the quench dynamics of a pseudo-Hermitian Chern insulator.
 We show that the pseudo-Hermitian phases support the $\mathbb{Z} \oplus \mathbb{Z}$ bulk-surface duality: the Chern number of the bulk bands is related with two equivalent winding numbers on the BIS.
 We have presented the nonequilibrium characterization of this duality in the form of the quench dynamics with Hermitian observables, i.e., time-averaged spin textures.
 We have also extended our discussion to the case of Floquet pseudo-Hermitian systems, which show richer patterns in the spin textures due to the periodic driving.
-The special construction based on q-deformed Pauli matrices makes the experimental realization rather chanllenging.
+The special construction based on q-deformed Pauli matrices makes the experimental realization rather challenging.
 We have proposed a possible scheme based on the bilayer optical lattice and practical detection method.
-And our models can be generalized to other symmetry classes, to study the quench dynamics of non-Hermitian systems in myriads of topical issues.
+The model we adopted has real spectra and thus closes the point gap, leading to the absence of the non-Hermitian skin effect.
+By breaking the pseudo-Hermiticity, one can study the skin effect in the previous model.
+The skin effect will lead to a non-Bloch description \cite{Yokomizo2019}, which is an interesting direction for further exploration.
+And our models can be generalized to other symmetry classes, to study the quench dynamics of non-Hermitian systems in a myriad of topical issues.

-\acknowledgments This work was supported by the Key-Area Research and Development Program of GuangDong Province (Grant No. 2019B030330001), the National Natural Science Foundation of China (Grants No. 12074180 and No. U1801661).
+\acknowledgments This work was supported by the Key-Area Research and Development Program of GuangDong Province (Grant No. 2019B030330001) and the National Natural Science Foundation of China (Grants No. 12074180 and No. U1801661).

 \begin{appendix}